JeaustinSirias/Backend-Test-Sirias/README.md

 ## Before you continue
 ### About Docker use
 This project uses **Docker compose integration** to build a time saving container.
-It's highly recommended to build it this way, so you won't have to complain about your python and your libraries version.
-Make sure you have already installed **Docker** and **Docker compose** before keep reading this documentation.
-If not, you can get involved with it for a quick tutorial at:
+It is highl already have installed **Docker** and **Docker compose** services in your computer before keep reading this documentation.
+If not, you can get involved with a quick tutorial at:

 * [Install Docker service](https://docs.docker.com/get-docker/)
 * [Install Docker compose service](https://docs.docker.com/compose/install/)